Return to Product Reviews

 tire pressure monitor system

 I had set the tire pressure for each tire prior to installing them.
-I also had verified what that pressure should be based on the load charts for my tires.tire pressure monitor system
+I also verified what that pressure should be based on the load charts for my tires.tire pressure monitor system

 Here is a picture of our latest journey, the second one since we started using the TST 507 system.
-We left early, before dawn, and had to make a stop at the post office, and I took this picture while Pam was mailing some documents we needed to get in the email.
+We left early, before dawn, and had to stop at the post office, I took this picture while Pam was mailing some documents we needed to get in the email.

 Traveling with our new TST 507 tire pressure monitor system has made the journey so much more enjoyable because we don’t have to worry about what is going on with our tires.
-Without properly functioning tires we could not safely do what we need to do!
+Without properly functioning tires, we could not safely do what we need to do!

 Please leave a comment below if I have helped you in your research of these systems.